My Sample Ballot for the 2016 GOP Primary

 vanish!
 However they're still playing games with the finances.

-Possible changes to the 2008 tax revaluation, which included
+Possible changes to the recent tax revaluation, which included

-gross errors and biases.
+gross errors and biases (still pending).
 The next revaluation was

-moved in one year to 2011.
+moved in one year and is now complete.
 Some changes were made but

 the overall process has again resulted in inequitable valuations.